Stavrenas/PDS_ex3/readme.txt

 For example , if an image is stored in house.csv file, for a patch size of 5 we do; ./gpu 5 house

-After completion, the files house_normal.csv, house_noisy.csv, house_denoised.csv and house_removed.csv
+After completion, the files house_normal.csv, house_noisy.csv, house_denoised.csv and house_removed.csv are created

 hose_normal.csv is the normalized image, meaning the maximum pixel value is 1 house_noisy.csv is the same image with gaussian noise implemented